Root Canal Treatment – A Lifeline for Your Natural Teeth

 2. Filling the tooth

 At your second appointment, you will again receive a local anaesthetic to ensure the treatment is pain-free.
 The temporary filling is removed.
-Then the tooth will be checked to ensure all of the pulp and infection was removed.
+Then the tooth will be checked to ensure all of the pulp and infection were removed.
 Your dentist will fill the tooth with a permanent filling and ensure it is set in place.

 After your treatment, you may need to take some over-the-counter pain relief for a few days.
 After that, you should be pain-free and back to normal.
 It’s essential to look after your repaired tooth by brushing your teeth regularly.
 You should continue to have check-ups with your dentist and be cautious about certain foods.
 If you practice good oral hygiene, your restored tooth may well last as long as your other teeth.

-Certegy Ezi-Pay: A flexible, no interest payment plan that enables you to receive your dental treatment.
+Certegy Ezi-Pay: A flexible, no-interest payment plan that enables you to receive your dental treatment.
 You then pay it back over an agreed timeframe.

 Pensioner and student discounts: Receive up to 15% off.
 Bulk billing is available for routine dental treatment for children under the age of 12.